SkyfallWasTaken/figma-wakatime/README.md

 ## Development

 This extension is built using [WXT](https://wxt.dev) and TypeScript.
+You also need [Bun v1.1.40](https://bun.sh) to run the development server and build the extension.

 ```bash
 # Install dependencies